Terminal Features

 Receipts

 Payment terminals can generate receipts for both the customer and the merchant.
 If a terminal supports printing, both consumer and merchant receipts are enabled by default.
+Terminals without an integrated printer, such as the A77, use digital receipt handling or cashier-side receipt handling where available.
 Receipts are generated in accordance with EP2 specifications, ensuring compliance with Swiss market standards.

 Consumer Receipts